jakob-ed/bahir-flink/flink-connector-pinot/README.md

 DataStream<PinotRow> dataStream = ...
 PinotSink pinotSink = new PinotSink.Builder<PinotRow>(String pinotControllerHost, String pinotControllerPort, String tableName)

         // Serializes a PinotRow to JSON format .withJsonSerializer(JsonSerializer<PinotRow> jsonSerializer)

         // Extracts the timestamp from a PinotRow .withEventTimeExtractor(EventTimeExtractor<IN> eventTimeExtractor)

         // Defines the segment name generation via the predefined SimpleSegmentNameGenerator
         // Exemplary segment name: tableName_minTimestamp_maxTimestamp_segmentNamePostfix_0
         .withSimpleSegmentNameGenerator(String tableName, String segmentNamePostfix)

         // Use a custom segment name generator if the SimpleSegmentNameGenerator does not work for your use case .withSegmentNameGenerator(SegmentNameGenerator segmentNameGenerator)

         // Use the local filesystem to share committables across subTasks
-        // CAUTION: Execute use only if all subTasks run on the same node with access to the local filesystem .withLocalFileSystemAdapter()
+        // CAUTION: Use only if all subTasks run on the same node with access to the local filesystem .withLocalFileSystemAdapter()

         // Use a custom filesystem adapter.
         // CAUTION: Make sure all nodes your Flink app runs on can access the shared filesystem via the provided FileSystemAdapter
         .withFileSystemAdapter(FileSystemAdapter fsAdapter)

         // Defines the size of the Pinot segments .withMaxRowsPerSegment(int maxRowsPerSegment)

         // Prefix within the local filesystem's temp directory used for storing intermediate files .withTempDirectoryPrefix(String tempDirPrefix)

         // Builds the PinotSink
         .build()
 dataStream.addSink(pinotSink);